Skitzo

 Skitzo is a thrash metal band from Santa Rosa, California, United States.
-The band was formed in 1981 in Healdsburg, California, when Lance Ozanix and several other people joined together and called their band Venom.
-The name was later changed to Skitzo, after discovering that there is already a band with the same name.
+The band was formed in 1980 in Healdsburg, California, when Lance Ozanix and several other people joined and called their band Venom.
+The name was later changed to Skitzo in 1981, after discovering that there is already a band with the same name.

 The band's lead singer and songwriter, Lance Ozanix, vomits at the end of the band's performances so that the band can remain "recognizable".
-Ozanix can regurgitate his food and propel it 19 feet.
+Ozanix can regurgitate his food and propel it 30 feet.

 Ozanix appeared in an episode of Judge Judy when a woman, Sadie Luke, sued him for vomiting on her dress while Skitzo was performing at a club.
 Judge Judy believed that the vomiting was assault, because she was unaware that it was part of the act.
 Ozanix lost the case and had to pay $500 for damages as ruled by Judy.
+Skitzo was on the Jerry Springer Show between 1999 and 2004 making various guest appearances, regurgitating green vomit on Springer's stage, and causing "riots" in the audience.
+Lance Ozanix has been a guest of Howard Stern and appeared on Ripley's Believe it or Not selling his vomit paintings for $5000 each.
+In 1996 Ozanix was winner #3 of the NBC TV show Strange Universe.

-Skitzo had performed at the Phoenix Theater in Petaluma, California, for their 30th anniversary on October 8, 2011.

-In 2016 they celebrated their 35th anniversary.
+Skitzo performed at the Phoenix Theater in Petaluma, California on October 8, 2011, for the band's 30th anniversary, and in 2016 the band celebrated their 35th anniversary.